-The Company has entered into a consulting services and wholesale agreements with Northeast Alternatives, Inc. Northeast Alternatives is a Massachusetts cannabis company currently operating a registered marijuana dispensary (RMD) as well as the eighth recreational dispensary for adultuse sales in Massachusetts.
+The Company has entered into consulting, services and wholesale agreements with Northeast Alternatives, Inc. Northeast Alternatives is a Massachusetts cannabis company currently operating a registered marijuana dispensary (RMD) as well as the eighth recreational dispensary for adultuse sales in Massachusetts.
 Northeast Alternatives is a vertically integrated company that cultivates, processes and manufactures products in their facilities in the City of Fall River, MA.
-Northeast Alternatives is in the process of seeking a license to operate an additional state-of-theart 97,000 square foot cultivation and manufacturing facility in the Town of Lakeville, MA.
+Northeast Alternatives is in the process of permitting an additional state-of-the-art 97,000 square foot cultivation and manufacturing facility in the town of Lakeville, MA.
 Northeast Alternatives' management team has decades of experience in all facets of the cannabis industry as well as traditional business expertise in the fields of real estate development, construction, finance, accounting, staffing and leadership development.

-Through the Company's consulting agreement with Northeast Alternatives, the Company will gain access to a number of services including intellectual property deployment, design and construction support, security and compliance set up, model operations plans, staffing, training, organizational development and ongoing operations support.
+Through the Company's consulting and service contracts with Northeast Alternatives the Company will gain access to a number of services including intellectual property deployment, design and construction support, security and compliance set up, model operations plans, staffing, training, organizational development and ongoing operations support.
 Northeast Alternatives will provide the expertise and operational know-how to support the Company through the startup, permitting, design development and operational phases of its business.
-However, at no time will Northeast Alternatives, in its consulting capacity, have control or decision making capability in any of Metro Harvest's operations.